-41 They shall cry, but there shall be none to help them : yea, even unto the Lord shall they cry, but he shall not hear them.
+41 They shall cry, but there shall be none to help them: yea, even unto the Lord shall they cry, but He shall not hear them.

-42 I will beat them as small as the dust before the wind : I will cast them out as the clay in the streets. element of the second did and in 22
+42 I will beat them as small as the dust be-

+fore the wind: I will cast them out as the clay in the streets.

-43 Thou shalt deliver me from the strivings of the people : and thou shalt make me the head of the heathen.
+43 Thou shalt deliver me from the strivings of the people : and Thou shalt make me the head of the heathen.

-44 A people whom I have not known : shall serve
+44 A people whom I have not known: shall serve me.